INTRODUCTION AND EPIDEMIOLOGY

 The chest wall, from the dermis to the parietal pleura, is innervated by somatic pain fibers.
 Neurons enter the spinal cord at specific levels corresponding to the skin dermatomes.
 Visceral pain fibers are found in internal organs, such as the heart, blood vessels, esophagus, and visceral pleura.
 Visceral pain fibers enter the spinal cord and map to areas on the parietal cortex corresponding to cord levels shared with somatic fibers.
 Stimulation of visceral or somatic afferent pain fibers results in two distinct pain syndromes.
 Pain from somatic fibers is usually easily described, precisely located, and often experienced as a sharp sensation.
 Pain from visceral fibers is generally more difficult to describe and imprecisely localized.
 Patients with visceral pain are more likely to describe it as discomfort, heaviness, pressure, tightness, or aching.
 Visceral pain is often referred an area of the body corresponding to adjacent somatic nerves, which explains why pain from an ACS may radiate to the neck, jaw, or arms.
 Factors such as age, sex, comorbid illnesses, medications, drugs, and alcohol may interact with psychological and cultural factors to alter pain perception and communication.

 Patients with abnormal vital signs, ECG findings of ischemia or injury, a history of prior coronary artery disease, multiple atherosclerotic risk factors, or any abrupt, new, or severe chest pain or dyspnea should be quickly placed into a treatment bed.
-Initiate cardiac monitoring and IV access, and ...
+Initiate cardiac monitoring ...